mcity/Mcity-api/README.md

 Copy files from Dist folder to S3 bucket

-Invalidate cloudfront cache
+Invalidate Cloud front cache

 ### Development

-This application is maintaineed by Tyler Worman (tworman@umich.edu) if you'd like to contribute, please create a pull request for features/fixes on this repository.
+This application is maintained by Tyler Worman (tworman@umich.edu) if you'd like to contribute, please create a pull request for features/fixes on this repository.